-Political Philosophy 212 Classic Texts II OR

-ONE from the following:

-Introduction to Logical Reasoning 202

-The Good Life 301

-Philosophy of Science and Nature 305

-Philosophy of Mind and Human Nature 330

-Faith and Reason 314
+- a.
+Political Philosophy 211 Classic Texts I and Political Philosophy 212 Classic Texts II OR - b.
+Introduction to Philosophy 200 and ONE from the following: Introduction to Logical Reasoning 202 The Good Life 301 Philosophy of Science and Nature 305 Philosophy of Mind and Human Nature 330 Faith and Reason 314